dwhiffing/fury/content/aar/pf/pf3/pf3_aj/body.md

 calculations, and the presence of a tattletale destroyer nearby and a Bear reconnaissance aircraft overhead mean they already know exactly where we are.
 Plus there are at least three Soviet subs in the region, probably more.
-All in all, not a pleasant situation to be in\!
+All in all, not a pleasant situation to be in!

 We've got another Spruance escorting a pair of oilers up the west coast of the Philippines, and we've been directed to meet up with them north